 For immediate risk, changes in margin debt over a longer period are a better indicator than the level of that debt.
 Consistent with this, if we look at the change over time, spikes in debt levels typically precede a drawdown.

-Technical factors were supportive for equity markets in August.
-The S&P 500, which managed to break above its 200-day moving average at the end of May, finished above trend for the fourth month in a row after spending most of June and all of July and August comfortably above its 200-day moving average.
-This marks two straight months with all three major indices finishing above trend.
-The technical support for the DJIA was especially notable, as this was the first month since January where the index spent the entire month above its trendline.
+Technical factors remained supportive for equity markets throughout August.
+The S&P 500, which managed to break above its 200-day moving average at the end of May 2020, finished above trend every month since.
+This marks 14 consecutive months with all three major U.S. indices finishing above trend.

-The 200-day trend line is an important technical signal that is widely followed by market participants, as prolonged breaks above or below this trend line could indicate a longer-term shift in investor sentiment for an index.
+The 200-day trend line is an important technical signal that is widely followed by market participants, as prolonged breaks above or below could indicate a longer-term shift in investor sentiment for an index.
 The 400-day trend line is also a reliable indicator of a change in trend.
-The strong technical support for markets in August was encouraging, so we have left this signal at a green light for the month.
+The continued technical support for markets in August was encouraging, so we have left this signal at a green light.

 Signal: Green light